alsonshareef/pern_administration/README.md

 - How to create a RESTful API using Node and Express which can run logic based on user interaction to satisfy their administrative needs.

+- How to utilise a design pattern such as MVC to add structure and modularity to the backend code to leave it easier to maintain.

 - How to create a user-friendly UI using React.

 ## Screenshots